-While you were in high school, you likely found that bringing your new love home to meet your parents was a nerve wracking experience.
-Your parents were dorky (or whatever the word for parents was at that time).
-Your dad would give the guy an evil eye.
-Your mom would fuss and act weird.
-But you got through it because you needed to.
+Back when you were in high school, you likely found that bringing your new love home to meet your parents was a nerve-wracking experience.
+Mom and Dad were bound to embarrass you in some way, but you got through the awkwardness because you had to.

 Introducing Your Date to Your Aging Parents

 As a caregiver, you are, well, a caring individual.
 You have far more responsibilities on your plate than the average person.
 Whether you embarked on this journey out of love or a sense of duty, you have taken on a difficult role at great personal cost.
 Either way, you may feel that moving forward with a life of your own is selfish.
 It’s not.
-You are a human being who deserves love and care from a mate, if that is your choice.
+You are a human being who deserves love and support from a partner in life, if that is what you desire.

 Drop the Guilt

-Don't feel guilty.
-Know that your care receiver may try to make you feel guilty about your decision to begin dating again.
+Know that your parents may try to make you feel guilty about your decision to begin dating again.
 If this happens, try detaching in a loving manner.
-They may be afraid of change, so they can become controlling.
-Your job is to understand that you aren’t responsible for their feelings.
-Reaffirm your love and commitment to them, but be aware that they may deliberately use the triggers they know will make you feel guilty.
+Seniors who are afraid of change may become controlling and overwhelmingly negative.
+You must understand that you aren’t responsible for their feelings.
+Reaffirm your love and commitment to them but be aware that they may deliberately push your buttons to talk you out of following through with your plan.

-Not unlike two year olds, your care receivers may test the waters to see if a tantrum will keep you from making any changes in your life.
+Not unlike young children, your parents may test the waters to see if a tantrum will keep you from making any changes in your life.
 Don’t buy into it.
-Make sure the care receiver is well cared for in your absence and then enjoy having some life of your own.
+Ensure they are well cared for in your absence and then enjoy spending time meeting new people and pursuing a new relationship.
 Being a caregiver doesn’t eliminate your personal needs and it shouldn’t take priority over your happiness.
-You deserve to have your needs met as much as any other human being.
+You deserve to feel loved and fulfilled as much as any other human being.
 If dating is something that you want to do, then don’t shortchange yourself.
 It won’t be easy, but you owe it to yourself to seek out the love, support and companionship you deserve.